MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-set-up-withholding-tax.md

 ---
-title: Set Up Withholding Tax [NZ]
+title: 'Set Up Withholding Tax [NZ]'
 description: Describes how to set things up for Withholding tax (WHT) in the New Zealand version.
 author: brentholtorf
 ms.topic: conceptual